SondagesPro/less-skelvanilla/README.md

 2. Optionnaly create adapted less file in other directory (see default directory for usage)
 3. Update makevariations.sh script after `## Add your own needed variables files here` line to use your own less file for default
 4. Update `lessc` generator line to use your prefered theme.
-5. Move variations directory and boostrap.css to your [skelvanilla](https://gitlab.com/SondagesPro/SurveyThemes/skelvanilla) extended model
+5. Move variations directory and bootstrap.css to your [skelvanilla](https://gitlab.com/SondagesPro/SurveyThemes/skelvanilla) extended model
 6. Add your own variation in [skelvanilla](https://gitlab.com/SondagesPro/SurveyThemes/skelvanilla) config.xml file at `availablevariations` part.